ThetaAim/macOS-Printer-Deployment/README.md

 ---

-## How It Works

-### 1. Launch

-The application opens directly to the deployment interface.

-In the original version, macOS requests administrator approval when privileged package installation begins.

-In the public demo, no administrator privileges are requested.

-### 2. Package Installation

-The original application processes the required installation packages through a shared workflow using AppleScript and macOS administrator privileges.

-Package execution output is written to the application log so the user can follow the deployment process.

-The public demo builds and displays the commands that would normally be executed, but does not run them.

-### 3. Printer Creation

-After the required packages are installed, the original project creates each configured printer using CUPS / `lpadmin`.

-For every printer, the workflow applies:

-- A display name
-- A network queue
-- A print-server address
-- A PPD file
-- A location
-- Optional model-specific settings such as trays, drawers, finishers, or other PPD options

-The public demo generates and displays the equivalent commands without registering any printers.

-### 4. Preset Deployment

-The original project deploys macOS print preset files into the user's preferences so predefined print settings are immediately available.

-The public demo displays the source and destination paths that would be used, but does not copy or modify any files.
+## How the Production Version Works

+### 1. Driver Installation

+The application installs the required printer driver packages on macOS using AppleScript and administrator privileges.

+The workflow is designed so the required drivers are installed as part of the same deployment process rather than manually installing each package.

+### 2. Gespage Popup Installation

+The production version installs the Gespage Popup client automatically.

+The required package version can be selected according to the target environment, allowing deployment of either the 32-bit or 64-bit package as part of the same one-click workflow.

+### 3. Printer Creation and Print-Server Routing

+After the required packages are installed, the project creates each configured printer using CUPS / `lpadmin`.

+For every printer, the workflow defines:

+- printer display name;
+- network print-server address;
+- queue name;
+- PPD file;
+- location;
+- printer-specific hardware options.

+This allows the Mac to communicate with the correct print-server queue rather than requiring each printer to be configured manually.

+### 4. Physical Printer Configuration

+The production version applies model-specific PPD settings so the macOS printer definition matches the actual physical device.

+Depending on the printer, these settings can include:

+- paper trays;
+- paper sizes;
+- media types;
+- paper weights;
+- drawers;
+- finishers;
+- binders;
+- other model-specific hardware options.

+The goal is for the printer to appear correctly configured to the user immediately after deployment.

+### 5. Preset Deployment

+Required macOS print presets are deployed automatically so commonly used print configurations are available without additional manual setup.

+### 6. Ready to Use

+After the workflow completes, the Mac has:

+- required printer drivers;
+- configured printer queues;
+- print-server routing;
+- physical printer options;
+- Gespage Popup;
+- print presets.

+The workstation is ready for printing without requiring the user to manually configure each component.

+---

+## Portfolio Demo Behavior

+The public version demonstrates the same flow without executing privileged or system-changing commands.

+It:

+1. Reads generic package and printer definitions from `Data/Data.py`.
+2. Displays the package installation actions that would normally be performed.
+3. Builds and displays the CUPS / `lpadmin` commands for each printer.
+4. Displays the printer configuration and print-server routing.
+5. Displays the source and destination of preset deployment.
+6. Shows the complete simulated workflow in the Tkinter interface.

 ---